IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 ## LiDAR Model

-This selection was primarily to receive accurate simulation data alongside actually being able to run the simulation.
-The OS Ouster series involved LiDARs having up to 128 channels which weren't running on our Gazebo simulators.
-Due to our use case being a warehouse, 16 and 32 channel LiDARs can work very well.
+This selection was primarily to receive accurate simulation data as well as ensuring that the computation times were low.
+The OS Ouster series involved LiDARs having up to 128 channels which were slowing down the computation and were running at about 1-2 fps on our computers without even enabling the navigation stack.
+Due to our use case being a warehouse, 16 and 32 channel LiDARs were ideal.

 This ensures that our simulations can run on Gazebo.
 In the end, we selected VLP-16 due to the availability of some very cool datasets(like [this](https://github.com/TixiaoShan/Stevens-VLP16-Dataset)) and compatibility with our model and certain nodes shown ahead.
-[Might be improved if we get access to a good GPU]

 ## Robot